 For something really off-beat, why not discover rural southern Laos with its winding rivers and Khmer-style temples, then travel down through rural Cambodia to spot Irrawady river dolphins before finishing in the oh-so-charming seaside towns of Kep and Kampot?

 From November, India offers delightful sunshine, idyllic beach weather and various festivals to make your holiday extra special.
 It’s the country’s peak season with conditions perfect for exploring the main sights and beyond.
 Diwali and the Pushkar Camel Fair are two major festivals taking place in November, both visually spectacular.
 Across February onwards, there are many temple festivals in the southern state of Kerala letting you experience the way of life in a particularly exciting and immersive way.

 If you were interested in a winter holiday, do get in touch with us on 020 3603 2578.
 There are absolutely no obligations and we’re here to offer advice for any stage of your holiday planning.
-For more general information, do download our guide to Asia; it gives you a overview of things to do, where to stay, best beaches, top food to try, weather patterns and transport links for each of the destinations we specialise in.
+For more general information, do download our not a brochure; it gives you an overview of things to do, where to stay, the best beaches, top food to try, weather patterns and transport links for each of the destinations we specialise in.